 Hold lightly the notion of “home.”
-The space in which one dwells is just one facet of “home,” and while it’s true that at cityhomeCOLLECTIVE we obsess about the physical manifestation of this abstract space day in and out, we know that–like most beautiful, living things–”home” must be handled delicately.
+The space in which one dwells is just one facet of the word, and while it’s true that at cityhomeCOLLECTIVE we obsess about the physical manifestation of this abstract space day in and out, we know that–like most beautiful, living things–”home” must be handled delicately.
 This is a concept that the Santiago family seems to be well acquainted with.
 Having moved around a handful of times, Stephanie and Todd have spent their years collecting notions of home.
 Along the way they picked pieces of perfection, saving them for later.
 In Boston, they’d grown fond of older architecture, but when she saw the beginnings of a modern comeback, Stephanie felt a tug of longing.
 And upon moving back to Utah, the two–and their eight children–couldn’t find anything they absolutely loved.
 Enter architect (and COLLECTIVE muse) Warren Lloyd, and you can guess the rest.
 Architecturally, their space called to us from afar (lovely Orem, to be precise).
 Philosophically, it’s expanding on that age-old metaphysical lesson that “home is where the heart is,” and we’ve fallen squarely in love.

 Your home is your heart.
 It is your people.
 And you mustn’t hold it too tightly.